The WorkAbility III Program assists students with disabilities with career exploration, vocational counseling, and

-Once a student has successfully completed the Job-Seeking Skills class or workshop, you can work 1-1 with our WorkAbility III Job Developer to make the transition into work.
+Once you have successfully completed the Job-Seeking Skills class or workshop, you can work one-on-one with our WorkAbility III Job Developer to make the transition into work.
 The role of the Job Developer is to help each student use the career development tools learned in the JSS class, while attaining the highest level of independence.
 Job placement services may include:

 - Assistance setting up information interviews, job shadowing and internship opportunities with employers;

 - Assistance in developing an Employment Portfolio, which includes a master application, resume, cover letter, reference list and letters of recommendation;

 - Job interview preparation; and

 - Support and encouragement throughout the entire job-seeking process.

 California Department of Rehabilitation